 Oceano Train Depot Railroad Museum is located along Highway One in the California Central town of Oceano.
 This beautifully restored 1904 Southern Pacific Railroad Station looks better today than when it was the main transit hub for Southern San Luis Obispo County.

-From 1904 until the mid-fifties the depot was used for both passenger and freight service.
-The depot saw a continued use for freight station until 1973 when it was closed and boarded up.
+From 1904 until the mid-fifties, the depot was used for both passenger and freight service.
+The depot saw a continued use for freight station until 1973, when it was closed and boarded up.
 The depot sat abandoned for several years and was scheduled for demolition.
-In 1978 the building and moved it a quarter of a mile north to its current location overlooking the railroad tracks.
+In 1978 the building and moved a quarter of a mile north to its current location overlooking the railroad tracks.

-Outside of the Train Depot, is just as interesting as the inside.
-So even if you pass by when the museum is not open it is well worth a stop.
-Take some photos, walk around the grounds and imagine what life was like back in the early days of Oceano California.
+Outside of the Train Depot, it is just as interesting as the inside.
+Even if you pass by when the museum is not open, it is well worth a stop.
+Take some photos, walk around the grounds and imagine what life was like back in the early days of Oceano, California.

 Gavin Arthur’s Cabin in the Dunes

 This cabin was built in 1931 and is the only building left from the Utopian dune colony of Moy Mell that once existed in the Oceano Dunes.
 This tiny cabin and photographs are left of the Dunites community that used to live in the dunes in the early to mid-1900s.

 Lovern’s Clam Bell is unique when it comes to bells because it has a double clapper.
 The bell was used to signal ranch hands that it was time for dinner before it was moved to Oceano in 1954.
 The bell sat on top of the long-gone Clammers Headquarters store on Pier Avenue.
 The bell rang to signal when the tide was low enough to start digging for clams or when there was an emergency.